 One of America’s most beloved sweethearts, Donna Reed, was born in Denison in 1921.
 Learn about her life, awards and honors at this 1914 German opera house that contains the Donna Reed Heritage Museum and Donna Reed Theatre.
 See photos of The Donna Reed Show cast, personal items from her life and movie memorabilia.

 Henry A. Wallace served as U.S. Secretary of Agriculture from 1933 to 1941, U.S. Vice President from 1941-1945 and U.S. Secretary of Commerce from 1945-1946.
 Early in his career, he founded seed corn company Pioneer Hi-Bred and was an editor at Wallaces’ Farmer magazine (a publication started by his grandfather, Henry Wallace).
-The outdoor interpretive site near Orient features his philosophies, ideas and achievements through artwork, gardens, orchard, prairie, walking trail and Gathering Table restaurant (serving lunch and dinner on Fridays).
+The outdoor interpretive site near Orient features his philosophies, ideas and achievements through artwork, gardens, orchard, prairie, and walking trail.
 You can tour the grounds any time and the center is staffed weekdays year-round.

 The Wild West was a little bit wilder thanks to Buffalo Bill.
 William Cody, born in Le Claire, was a fur trapper, gold miner, Pony Express rider and Army Scout (where he earned his nickname “Buffalo Bill” for his hunting prowess).
 But he was most famous for his Wild West show.
 The show used real cowboys and cowgirls – including Annie Oakley – to demonstrate bronco riding, roping and other skills.
 The 1847 farmhouse made of native limestone with walnut floors and trim was built by Cody’s father and has been restored and furnished with items typical of the mid-19th century.
 Buffalo graze on the land surrounding the house.